beyo/i18n/README.md

 * **gettext** : *not implemented*

+## Supported locales

+This module supports over 191 different locales.
+Not all of them are fully tested, and contributions are welcome on this subject (i.e. plural rules).
+See the [plural rules](lib/plurals/index.js) file for more information on all supported locales.

 ## Contribution

 All contributions welcome!
 Every PR **must** be accompanied by their associated unit tests!

 ## License